shreyaPandey-Dev/Find-my-Patient/README.md

-# React Patient Search Tool
+# React "Find My Patient" Tool
 This project is a patient search tool built with React.
 It consists of two pages: a list page and a detail's page.
 The list page allows users to search for patients based on various criteria, apply filters, and sort the results.
 The detail's page displays the details of a selected patient.
 The user can also delete a patient profile after going to the patient profile page.